 HR Directors are asking me more about inclusion; who does it well and why?
-I spent time speaking with Vikki Leach, Global Head of Inclusion and Diversity at Kantar, about her experience in this role and how they have successfully implemented inclusion as a core part of their business.
+We spent time speaking with Vikki Leach, Global Head of Inclusion and Diversity at Kantar, about her experience in this role and how they have successfully implemented inclusion as a core part of their business.
 Kantar has recently won an award at the European Diversity Awards 2020 and developed their own inclusion index to help transform other businesses’ culture and overall success.

 Both Inclusion and Diversity (I&D) will continue to be high up an organisation’s agenda.
 The two words are spoken together constantly, resulting in them often being seen as the same thing.
 It is important to recognise that they are not.
 Diversity is a range of people or things that are very different from each other.
 Inclusion is defined as ‘an equal opportunity to all’.